Jean Améry: Religion

 While Améry's family was "estranged from its Jewish origins, assimilated and intermarried", this alienation itself, in the context of Nazi occupation, informed much of his thought: "I wanted by all means to be an anti-Nazi, that most certainly, but of my own accord."

+His ambivalent relation to Judaism also had an institutional dimension: he left the Jewish community in 1933 and re-entered it in 1937, apparently in connection with his impending marriage.
+This tension between assimilation, distance, and inescapable imposed Jewishness would later become central to his reflections on identity.

+In 1934 he co-edited the literary journal Die Brücke with Ernst Theodor Mayer.
+The German article also notes that he was probably involved as a courier of weapons during the failed uprising of the Republikanischer Schutzbund in February 1934.

 The Nuremberg Laws of 1935, the text of which he soon came to know by heart, convinced Améry that Germany had essentially passed a sentence of death on all Jews, and that included himself.
 His The Necessity and Impossibility of Being a Jew speaks to this inner conflict as to his identity.
 He suggests that while his personal identity, the identity of his own childhood past, is distinctly Christian, he feels himself nonetheless a Jew in another sense, the sense of a Jewishness "without God, without history, without messianic-national hope".

 [F]or me, being a Jew means feeling the tragedy of yesterday as an inner oppression.
 On my left forearm I bear the Auschwitz number; it reads more briefly than the Pentateuch or the Talmud and yet provides more thorough information.
 It is also more binding than basic formulas of Jewish existence.
 If to myself and the world, including the religious and nationally minded Jews, who do not regard me as one of their own, I say: I am a Jew, then I mean by that those realities and possibilities that are summed up in the Auschwitz number.